 Impact of COVID-19 on how you can vote

-Voting in Advance Polls or on Election Day could look very different in the future.
-There will need to be special consideration given to keep not only our election workers safe but also, you the voter.
-This could change how polling stations are set up to vote, the number of polling locations and activities within.
+Voting in Advance Polls or on Election Day will look very different in future election events, while we are still under the grips of COVID-19.
+Special consideration will be given to keep not only our election workers safe but also, you the voter.
+This will change how polling stations are set up to vote, the number of polling locations and activities within.

 Communication with Electors

 Elections PEI will keep residents of Prince Edward Island updated on any and all changes to the way you will be able to vote in the future.
 We will reveal new developments here on our website, on our social media channels as well as media releases to the news agencies on PEI.
 We are committed to regular communication with you about the measures we're taking to prepare for the next election event.